How does the idea of a road trip or a vacation sound to you right now? Pretty good, I would venture to guess.

-If you are thinking about traveling when restrictions lift at prospective foreign vacation destinations, you should consider Mexico – especially if you are on a budget.
+If you are thinking about traveling this summer to a foreign vacation destination, you should consider Mexico – especially if you are on a budget.

-Last year, the exchange rate ran between 17 and 18 Mexican pesos to the dollar.
-The current rate of exchange is even more favorable at 21 pesos to the dollar and has recently been as high as 23.
+Last year, the exchange rate ran between 19 and 22 Mexican pesos to the dollar.
+The current rate of exchange is similar.

-In addition to the culture, food, and graciousness for which Mexican nation is known, Mexico’s currently favorable exchange rate means your trip to an already budget-friendly country will cost even less than it did a year ago.
+In addition to the culture, food, and graciousness for which the Mexican nation is known, Mexico’s favorable exchange rate means your trip to an already budget-friendly country will not cost more than anticipated.